Aran203/hawkeye-data-scraper/matches/README.md

 ## Contents

 The Hawk-Eye interface utilizes a primary key for each match to ensure unique identification.
-Although it might have been simpler to base these keys on match details, no such pattern is evident to me.
-This directory includes CSV files that contain the primary keys for all completed matches in the IPL seasons (indicated by name), which I have manually entered.
+This key seems to be the UNIX time of the recording of the first ball.
+This directory includes CSV files that contain these primary keys for all completed matches in the IPL seasons (indicated by name), which I have manually entered and their corresponding ESPNcricinfo match IDs.
+These match IDs are required because the Hawk-Eye interface is not collecting any data about extras (wides, noballs, leg byes, byes).